revyos-ros/boeing_gazebo_model_attachement_plugin-release/README.md

 # License

-The Config File Validator is released under the Apache 2.0 License
+This package is released under the Apache 2.0 License

 # Contributing